matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 (thus avoiding the need to add `m.room.member` events to the event graph within the room).

-Join rules, invites and 3PID invites work as for a normal room, with the exception that `invite_state` sent along with invites should be amended to include the `m.room.create` event, to allow clients to discern whether an invite is to a space-room or not.
+Join rules, invites and 3PID invites work as for a normal room.
+In order for clients to distinguish space invites from room invites, all invites must now include the `m.room.create` event in their `invite_state`.

 ### Relationship between rooms and spaces